Cooks with Soul

 Gullah Culture

-Gullah culture is made up of the descendants of West African slaves who live in the Lowcountry region of the southeastern United States.
+Gullah culture is made up of the descendants of West African slaves who live in the Sea Island and Lowcountry region of the southeastern United States.
 They were brought to work on rice plantations in the 18th and 19th centuries.
 One of our favorite Gullah Geechee cooks is Kardea Brown.

 Gullah food includes dishes like Frogmore Stew (low country boil), shrimp and grits, and red rice.
 Their cooking blends African food traditions with local ingredients.